2024-2025 Content Advisory

 The content listed below has been created before the show opens, so we are unable to list every objectionable moment that may occur during the performance.

-FOR WHICH AUDIENCES: Million Dollar Quartet is a jukebox musical.
-It is most appropriate for Grade 5 and up.
+FOR WHICH AUDIENCES: What the Constitution Means to Me is centered around American law and politics.
+It is most appropriate for Ages 15 and up.

-RATING: If it were a movie, Million Dollar Quartet would be rated “PG.”
+RATING: If it were a movie, What the Constitution Means to Me, would be rated “PG-13”.
 Children under 5 will not be admitted to the theater.

 RATING PG-13